List of Shameless (British TV series) characters: Tom O'Leary

 Tom O'Leary (born 1981) is one of Chatsworth Estate's policemen.
 He was introduced in series 4.
 Although a minor background character for much of his appearance on the series, he rose to prominence by briefly becoming the boyfriend of Debbie Gallagher (Rebecca Ryan).
 In his final appearance, he leaves Chatsworth after breaking Police code for unlawfully breaking into the Gallaghers' house and leaving a present for Debbie, showing he has feeling despite being friends after their relationship ended.
+He bids Stan farewell in the same episode Carrie leaves after informing a senior officer of his relationship with Debbie which began when she was underaged.
 Tom appeared in 25 episodes overall.